-Sheetgo Forms allow you to collect data efficiently by creating customizable forms that feed directly into your spreadsheets.
-The ability to configure subquestions allows you to gather more detailed information without overwhelming users.
+With Sheetgo Forms you can collect data efficiently by creating customizable forms that feed directly into your spreadsheets.
+You can even configure subquestions to gather more detailed information without overwhelming users.

-For example, when someone selects an order item as a "drink," it triggers a new set of questions to specify the type of drink ("Coke," "Water," or "Ginger Ale").
-This selection can trigger another set of questions about the drink size ("Bottle" or "Can").
+If someone fills out an order for a "drink," it triggers a new set of questions to specify the type of drink ("Coke," "Water," or "Ginger Ale").
+Which triggers another set of questions about the drink size ("Bottle" or "Can").

 To set up this configuration, you will need a spreadsheet with 2 tabs:

-1. The Form Questions Tab contains the form questions, as explained in How to create a new form.
+Form Questions - this holds the form questions, as explained in How to create a new form.

-2. The Parameters Tab contains the parameters your form will use to populate the subquestions.
+Parameters - this tab has the parameters your form will use to populate the subquestions.

-Let’s use the restaurant example to show how to use of this feature.
+Let’s use the restaurant example to illustrate this feature.

-Add primary question to main forms sheet (tab 1)
+Add primary question to "Forms questions" (tab 1)

-1. Create a new column for your primary question: Add the field title as a column header.
+Create a new column for your primary question, add the field title as a column header.

-2. Format your primary question with data validation: Add a list of values for the primary question.
+Format your primary question with data validation, add a list of values for the primary question.

 As seen above, our primary question is "Order Item Type," with data validation that includes the values "Drinks," "Sandwich," "Burger," and "Dessert."